ingranys/countdown-numbers-solver/README.md

 For large values of `n`, time-complexity for this algorithm grows as ![](https://latex.codecogs.com/gif.latex?%7B%5Cmathcal%7BO%7D%28m%5En%20%5Ccdot%20n%21%5E2%29%7D). \
 We end up with **factorial complexity**...
 This is the danger zone :scream:!

+Luckily for Countdown Numbers, we are limited to 6 numbers. **This is manageable in practice**.

 > **NOTE** : This is a example of brute-force search, very similar to the naive solution for [the travelling salesman problem](https://en.wikipedia.org/wiki/Travelling_salesman_problem#Computing_a_solution).

-Luckily for Countdown Numbers, we are limited to 6 numbers.
-This is manageable in practice.

 ### Optimisations